eagle840/MyEducation/AccelerateLearning.md

 Run throuh class taking notes in BLUE
 Run through again, using RED/GREEN to clearly mark out sections, order notes, enter things into flash cards that you didn't remember

+## Class/course taking
+if there are many sections in a course, consider takeing all the sub courses over time as opposed to taking one at a time This will get you education each day in a subsection, that will help reenforce the education over time Also have flash cards ready to fill in